hdShang/arxiv-daily/docs/cs-CL/2025-09-25/papers/250921305v2-sycophancy-is-not-one-thing-causal-separation-of-sycophantic-behavio.md

 ---
 layout: default
-title: Sycophancy Is Not One Thing: Causal Separation of Sycophantic Behaviors in LLMs
+title: "Sycophancy Is Not One Thing: Causal Separation of Sycophantic Behaviors in LLMs"
 ---

 # Sycophancy Is Not One Thing: Causal Separation of Sycophantic Behaviors in LLMs